Mohamed-Elsayed11/MIA_Tasks_repo/README.md

 Task_2 is divided into problems:

-*Problem 1:
+Problem 1:
     1- it was about desing a full bridge rectifer that convert 220V(AC) to 5v(DC) and connect the 5V to a led and turn it off/on by a switching circuit.
     2- it was about calculate the number of leds could be put in parallel by given the **total power and the maximum led cuurrend**.

+Problem 2:
+    *Design a simple H bridge circuit to control the direction of the DC motor